56quarters/avalonms/doc/source/installation.rst

 When you installed Nginx earlier it created a directory that server configurations can be placed into: ``/etc/nginx/sites-available/`` (if you're on Debian).
-If you're not on Debian the directory may be in a different location or you may have a single configuration
+If you're not on Debian the directory may be in a different location such as ``/etc/nginx/conf.d`` or you may have a single configuration file: ``/etc/nginx/nginx.conf``.
-file: ``/etc/nginx/nginx.conf``.

 If you have a directory for configurations, create a new file named ``api_example_com.conf`` with the contents below.
 If you only have a single configuration file, add the contents below